FIWARE/tutorials.NGSI-v2/docs/big-data-flink.md

 The second example switches on a lamp when its motion sensor detects movement.

-The dataflow stream uses the `OrionSource` operator in order to receive notifications and filters the input to only respond to motion senseors and then uses the `OrionSink` to push processed context back to the Context Broker.
+The dataflow stream uses the `OrionSource` operator in order to receive notifications and filters the input to only respond to motion sensors and then uses the `OrionSink` to push processed context back to the Context Broker.
 You can find the source code of the example in [org/fiware/cosmos/tutorial/Feedback.scala](https://github.com/FIWARE/tutorials.Big-Data-Flink/blob/master/cosmos-examples/src/main/scala/org/fiware/cosmos/tutorial/Feedback.scala)